telerik/maui-docs/demos-and-sample-apps/maui-demo-app.md

     ![Telerik UI for .NET MAUI Installation Folder](../images/installation-macos.png)

-1. Open the Sdk app folder.
+1. Open Terminal inside the Sdk app folder.

-1. Open the Terminal

 1. Run on macOS using the following command: